 Other rivers nearby:

 In the area there is also the Heber River (IV), Ucona River (V), Upana River (IV+), Quatchka Creek (IV) and Pamela Creek (V).
 All are beautiful creeking options with waterfalls and drops.
-These are less frequented runs so always keep an eye out for wood!
+These are less frequented runs so always keep an eye out for wood or river hazards!

 Where To Stay

-In town there’s the municipal camp ground that backs onto the river.
-Complete with fire rings, picnic tables and pit toilets; the Gold River Campground is a great option in town.
+In Gold River there’s the municipal campground that backs onto the river.
+It’s complete with fire rings, picnic tables and pit toilets.

-If folks are looking to stay for a while and want a warm and dry option in the evenings then Strathcona Park Lodge is a great place to use as a base.
-We have 9 cottages that can sleep 2 – 13 people depending on which one you book, each with their own kitchen.
-After especially long, cold wet days on the rivers you can book our wood stove sauna on the beach that can be stoked and ready for your return.
+If folks are looking to be warm and dry after a day on the river Strathcona Park Lodge is a great place to use as a base.
+We have 9 waterfront cabins that can sleep 2 – 13 people depending on which one you book.
+Each has its own kitchen, a variety of sleeping options and cozy wood burning stove.
+After especially long, cold wet days on the rivers, book our wood fired sauna on the beach that can be stoked and ready for your return.
 Just under 40 minutes away from Gold River, Strathcona Park Lodge is a great option for folks coming up island for a paddling trip or paddlers just excited to put all their energy on the river and not making camp or staying warm!